jackaltx/solti/solti.md

 # SOLTI - Systems Oriented Laboratory Testing & Integration

-Kept for history.
-Remove if not used by end of 2026.

 ## Overview

 SOLTI provides a comprehensive framework for testing and integrating system components in a controlled environment.
 The project emphasizes methodical testing, system behavior analysis, and component integration.